mklan/dotfiles/README.md

 - picom-tryone-git
 - wpg

-For a complete list look into `dependencies.txt`
+For a complete list look into `arch-pkglist`

 ## Install